accent-3

 Before deeper work

-⸺ first, let's clarify the starting point
+⸺ clarify the right starting point.

 Every collaboration starts with an intro conversation.